zarusz/Workspace/trading/README.md

 # Small FX trading REST service

+This Java project is to showcase how to expose a REST service and perform some validation logic.

 ## How to launch?

 1. Navigate to the parent pom file (where the mvnw file is).